-The bill amends Section 45-24-33 of the General Laws regarding zoning ordinances, requiring municipalities to include specific provisions that authorize development incentives aimed at increasing development density or dimensional flexibility.
-It mandates that all zoning ordinances shall include special provisions for mixed-use overlay districts, which are designed to promote complementary land uses that support both housing and economic development.
-The bill specifies that these mixed-use overlay districts must cover at least 30% of commercial zoning use districts and outlines the types of uses permitted, including retail, hotel/motel, office, medical or dental office, personal service establishments, and multifamily dwellings.
+The bill amends Section 45-24-33 of the General Laws regarding zoning ordinances, mandating that municipalities shall include specific provisions that authorize development incentives aimed at increasing development density and dimensional flexibility.
+Key insertions require zoning ordinances to include special provisions for mixed-use overlay districts, which must cover at least 30% of commercial zoning use districts.
+These districts are designed to promote complementary land uses that facilitate both housing and economic development.

-Additionally, the bill introduces new requirements for performance standards within these mixed-use overlay districts, including a minimum building height of at least three stories (up to 40 feet), a floor area ratio of no less than one, and a residential density of not less than one dwelling unit per 1,200 square feet of lot area.
-It allows cities and towns to reserve the ground floor of multifamily developments for commercial use or to be convertible to commercial use based on specified design criteria.
-Furthermore, the bill stipulates that no person shall have a valid claim for private nuisance in a mixed-use overlay district if the conditions giving rise to the claim pre-dated the ownership or tenancy of the claimant at a property.
-The act is set to take effect upon passage.
+The legislation also allows cities and towns to require that the ground floor of a multifamily development within a mixed-use overlay district be reserved for commercial use or be convertible to commercial use by meeting specified design criteria.
+Furthermore, it states that no person shall have a valid claim for private nuisance in a mixed-use overlay district if the conditions giving rise to the claim pre-dated the ownership or tenancy of the claimant at a property.
+The act will take effect upon passage.

 Statutes affected: